 - In the original bill, borrowers were required to use 75% of the loan for payroll costs in order to receive maximum loan forgiveness.
 Many businesses have found this requirement challenging as a significant population of employees who were furloughed have opted not to return to work.
 The minimum percentage of loan proceeds that must be used for payroll has dropped to 60%.
 However, if a loan recipient’s payroll percentage falls below 60%, the loan is no longer eligible for any forgiveness (under the previous rules, the forgiveness amount decreased incrementally).

-- Borrowers now have 24 weeks, or until December 31st, to restore their workforce and wages back to pre-pandemic levels in order to receive full forgiveness.
+- Borrowers now have 24 weeks, or until December 31st, to restore their workforce and wages back to pre-pandemic levels in order to receive full forgiveness on a PPP loan from round 1.
 The original bill’s deadline was June 30th.

 - The PPPFA offers a couple of exceptions if a business is unable to fully restore its workforce.
 Borrowers will not be penalized if their employees turn down good-faith offers to be rehired at the same hours and wages as before the pandemic.
 In addition, if the borrower was unable to find qualified employees or was unable to restore business operations to pre-pandemic levels due to COVID-19 operating restrictions (including social distancing regulations) they will still be eligible for loan forgiveness.
 If your business is banking on this provision for loan forgiveness, we strongly encourage you to keep extensive documentation of all job offers and related matters.